JamesABaker/JamesABaker/README.md

 I'm James.
-I use computers to explore data. 💻📊 He/Him
+I use computers to explore and engineer data. 💻📊 He/Him

-My publications can be viewed on [Google Scholar](https://scholar.google.co.uk/citations?user=hbR8DVYAAAAJ&hl=en).
-In academia, I studied transmembrane proteins in the context of structure and disease, and have moved to more technology-focused roles.

 ## 💼 My work style